miyajan/garoon-rest/CONTRIBUTING.md

 ### Merge

-After you have approved a PR, please merge the PR using **Squash and merge** with [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) format.
+After you have approved a PR, please merge the PR.

 ### Release

-Commenting `@shipjs prepare` on an issue or PR will create a PR for a new release.
-Merging the PR will trigger publishing to npm, creating a tag, and creating a release.
+After a PR is merged, [Release Please](https://github.com/googleapis/release-please) creates a release PR.
+Merging the release PR will trigger creating a tag, creating a GitHub Release, and publishing to npm.